harpality/mixmag-news-scraper/README.md

 ![Screenshot](public/assets/img/screenshot.png)

+## Motivation

+I wanted to make a quick and clean way to read the latest news headlines from mixmag.net without having to navigate their site and be subject to pictures and advertisements.

 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.